lit/lit-element/docs/try/index.md

 ---
 layout: post
-title: Try lit-element
-type: task
+section: try
 ---

-Build your first web component and use it in a web page.
+Try LitElement!
+In this tutorial you'll build your first web component, use it in a web page, and add style with CSS.

-Try lit-element in live code samples without installing anything:
+The tutorial pages contain live code samples that you can edit, like this:

+{% include project.html folder="try/create/after" openFile="my-element.js" %}

+Click **Preview** at any time to see your code in action.

+Follow the steps below to get started with LitElement:

 *  [Create your first custom element](create).
 *  [Use your custom element in a web page](use).